jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (ii) the tax fraction of the open market value of the supply; or (e) in all other cases, the tax fraction of the consideration in money for the supply.
 (3B) Despite subsection (3)﻿(a), if a supply wholly or partly consists of land, and is part of an arrangement involving more than 2 associated parties and more than 1 supply, the amount of input tax for the supply must not be more than the amount accounted for as output tax for all supplies that are part of the arrangement.
+(3BB) For the purposes of subsection (3)﻿(a)﻿(i), if the supplier received the goods from an associated person, the amount of input tax for the recipient is,—
+  (a) to the extent to which paragraph (b) does not apply, the tax fraction of the purchase price of the goods when they were last supplied by a person who is not associated with the supplier; or
+  (b) if, after the supply referred to in paragraph (a) but before the supply referred to in subsection (2), the goods were supplied by a registered person (person A) associated with the supplier and all or part of the supply made by person A was a taxable supply, the amount of output tax accounted for by person A that relates to the taxable supply.
 (3C) For a supply of goods or services meeting the requirements of section 21B(1)﻿(a)﻿(i) and (b), when the goods or services have been acquired from an associated person, the amount of input tax must not be more than the amount accounted for as output tax by the supplier of the goods or services.
 (4)
 (4A)